-The division designs, manufactures, markets and services specialist machinery for the tobacco industry and provides extensive aftermarket support to its customers.
-The business is headquartered in Princes Risborough, UK, where the division's central engineering and logistics teams are located, along with the main distribution centre for spare parts.
-It is also the base for the sales and service teams for Europe, Middle East and Africa (EMEA).
-South American markets are served from the facility in Curitiba, Brazil, which includes a full manufacturing capability.
-Sales, service and distribution operations are located in Richmond, Virginia, USA and in Singapore, from where the North American and Asia Pacific regions are supported.
-Additionally the division is supported by a sales office in Moscow, Russia.
-The division's main machining and assembly operation is in Plzen, Czech Republic, which also supports the other divisions in the Group, as well as servicing a number of non-tobacco industry customers.
+The division designs, manufactures, markets and services specialist machinery for the tobacco industry and provides extensive aftermarket support to its customers globally.
+It is headquartered in Buckinghamshire, UK. where the central engineering and logistics teams are located together with the main distribution centre for spare parts.
+The UK sales and service teams support our sales across Europe, the Middle East and Africa (EMEA).
+The division also operates a facility with full manufacturing capability in Curitiba, Brazil, which serves the South American markets.
+In addition, it has sales, service and distribution operations in Virginia, USA and in Singapore, which support the North American and Asia Pacific regions.
+We also have a sales office in Moscow, Russia.
+The division's main machining and assembly operation is in Plzen, Czech Republic.
+This operation also supports the Group's other divisions as well as servicing a number of non-tobacco industry customers.